What Size Dumpster for Garage Cleanout?

 Tips for Your Garage Cleanout

 • 1.
-Start with large items first – Load bulky furniture and appliances to create a base layer, then fill gaps with smaller items.
+Start with large items first – Load bulky furniture and appliances to build a base layer, then fill gaps with smaller items.

 • 2.
-Break down furniture and shelving – Disassemble what you can to maximize space and reduce air gaps.
+Break down furniture and shelving – Disassemble what you can.
+This maximizes space and cuts down on air gaps.

 • 3.
-Sort before loading – Separate hazardous materials, donations, and recyclables before the dumpster arrives.
+Sort before loading – Pull out hazardous materials, donations, and recyclables before the dumpster arrives.
+We think this is the single most important step; it saves time, money, and potential disposal fees.

 • 4.
-Consider donating first – Many items may have value to others.
-Schedule donation pickup before your cleanout date.
+Consider donating first – Many of your items still have value.
+Schedule a donation pickup before your cleanout date.

 • 5.
 Don't overfill – Keep debris level with the top of the dumpster.
-Overfilled dumpsters incur extra fees or won't be picked up.
+Overfilled dumpsters get extra fees or won't be picked up at all.

 Frequently Asked Questions